 Several fashion brands are also jumping on the augmented reality bandwagon, creating apps that allow their customers to virtually try on different outfit combinations in the comfort of their own homes.

-Expect to see more companies using the power of AR and VR to enhance customer experiences in 2021.
+Expect to see more companies using the power of AR and VR to enhance customer experiences next year.

 To Infinity and Beyond!